Amaranthaceae, Amaranth or Pigweed Family

 Includes the Chenopodiaceae

 Amaranthaceae or the Amaranth Family consists of annual or perennial herbs or subshrubs often in alkaline or salt heavy habitats.
-They have primitive or simple reproductive characteristics and small capsule fruits that split open along its circumference (circumscissile).
+They have primitive or simple reproductive characteristics, perianth 1 to 5 tepals often joined. fruits capsule (circumscissile).
 Leaves are simple, mostly alternate and some almost vestigial reduced to small scales.
 They are mostly without large showy flowers and elaborate fruits with advanced strategies for seed dispersal.

 Amaranthaceae now include the Chenopodiaceae or Goosefoot Family as they share many of the same characteristics.